QLD Solar Feed In Tariff Information

 Most homes in the Ergon area have Ergon as their retailer and receive a fixed feed-in tariff.

-Due to factors ranging from an explosion and other problems at QLD’s Callide coal power station, as well as hikes in gas prices due to Russia invading Ukraine, feed-in tariffs were high over the past few years, but are now coming back down again.
-Here are Ergon’s feed-in rates over the past few years:
+Due to factors ranging from an explosion and other problems at QLD’s Callide coal power station, as well as hikes in gas prices due to Russia invading Ukraine, feed-in tariffs were high over the past few years, but have come back down again now.
+Here are Ergon’s feed-in rates since the 2014-15 financial year:

 Fill your roof!
 Years ago, the largest solar system regional Queenslanders could install and receive a solar feed-in tariff was 6.6kW.
-But this was changed in September 2017, so homes with large solar systems could receive a feed-in tariff.
+But this was changed in September 2017.
 So if you want to install a large solar system, you can receive a feed-in tariff for all the solar energy you export.
-But note there are still plenty of places in remote Queensland where the amount you’ll be allowed to export will be limited due to local grid limitations.
-You’re solar installer will let you know if this is an issue.
+But note, there are still plenty of places in remote Queensland where the amount you’ll be allowed to export will be limited due to local grid limitations.
+Your solar installer will let you know if this is an issue.
 One work around is to install a battery.

 Queensland’s Older And Higher Feed-In Tariffs